open-wa/wa-automate-nodejs/README.md

       You can add this button to your website which, when clicked, will open a chat with you in the same way as above.
 3. With a License Key

-     In order to unlock the functionality to send texts to unknown numbers through sulla-hotfix itself, you will need an License key.
+     In order to unlock the functionality to send texts to unknown numbers through @open-wa/wa-automate itself, you will need an License key.

      One License Key is valid for one number.
 Each License Key is £5 per month or £50 per year.